Ankit-rana/sqlalchemy/README.md

 # sqlalchemy
-this is a demontration of the way of using sqlalchemy - an ORM tool
+this is a demontration of the way of using sqlalchemy - an database tool for python schema style syntax + orm of data mapper pattern